TERMS AND CONDITIONS

 9. Withdrawal Fee and Removal of a Lot

-9.1 The Seller may by written notice to Hampson Auctions withdraw the Lot from Auction.
-If the Seller withdraws a Lot at any time between the commencement of the Contract to fourteen Business Days after the date of Auction (inclusive of the fourteenth day), the Seller will be liable to pay the Withdrawal Fee, notwithstanding that commission of a lesser, or no, amount had previously been agreed, to reflect the time, effort, loss of publicity and buyer’s premium suffered by Hampson Auctions.
-All such sums are subject to VAT and shall be payable to Hampson Auctions as remuneration for the services performed by Hampson Auctions down to the date of withdrawal, and not by way of penalty or liquidated damages.
+9.1 The Seller may by written notice to Hampsons (solely to the postal address or email address stated at the top of these terms) withdraw the Lot from Auction.
+If the Seller withdraws a Lot at any time between the commencement of the Contract and fourteen Business Days after the date of Auction (inclusive of the fourteenth day), the Seller will be liable to pay the Withdrawal Fee, notwithstanding that commission of a lesser, or no, amount had previously been agreed, to reflect the time, effort, loss of publicity and buyer’s premium suffered by Hampsons.

 10. Title to the Lot